Managing a remote sales team for the first time? Feeling out of depth and unsure how to begin?

-You’re not alone.
-Gartner’s The Future of Sales report predicts that by 2025, 80% of B2B sales interactions between suppliers and buyers will occur in digital channels.
-While progress is always good news, having to make transitions that used to take years to plan has had and still has companies floundering.
+Even if you are still firmly team in-office, Gartner’s The Future of Sales report predicts that by 2025, 80% of B2B sales interactions between suppliers and buyers will occur in digital channels.
+While progress is always good news, having to make transitions that used to take years to plan has caused some companies to flounder.

-In this piece, we give you a behind-the-scenes look at how we built and grew our remote-first sales team and the lessons we learned along the way.
+- A behind-the-scenes look at how we built and grew our own remote-first sales team

 Your remote sales team is like an army platoon bypassing enemy frontline strongpoints as they approach their target.